Interstate 40 in North Carolina: Western North Carolina

 I-40 enters North Carolina along the north banks of the Pigeon River at the foot of Snowbird Mountain.
 Winding in parallel with the river, I-40 goes through twin tunnels.
 When the tunnels opened in 1968, they were the first Interstate tunnels east of the Mississippi River.
 I-40 then proceeds through the Pigeon River Gorge for the next 16 mi.
 Just south of exit 7, I-40 uses another tunnel, for eastbound traffic only, through Hurricane Mountain.
 The westbound lanes use a rock cut through Hurricane Mountain.
 A short distance after the tunnel is the North Carolina Welcome Center.
 Immediately afterward is Waterville Lake, where there are a few at-grade intersections in this location, used as service access for Walters Dam and the Harmon Den Wildlife Management Area.
 I-40 continues toward Asheville.
-I-40 then merges with US 74 (Great Smoky Mountains Expressway).
+The Interstate then merges with US 74 (Great Smoky Mountains Expressway).
 I-40 and US 74 encounter the I-26/I-240 interchange, sometimes called Malfunction Junction, in the southwestern part of the city.
-The interchange is the current western terminus of I-240 and the historic terminus of I-26.
-I-40 then goes along the southside of Asheville, north of the Biltmore Estate toward Hickory.
-I-240 and I-40 have another interchange before I-40 leaves the Asheville area.
+The interchange is the current western terminus of I-240 and the original western terminus of I-26.
+I-40 then goes along the south side of Asheville, north of the Biltmore Estate toward Hickory.
+I-40 then has another interchange with I-240 before the Interstate leaves the Asheville area.

-Shortly after it leaves the Asheville area, I-40 encounters a steep grade, Old Fort Mountain, with winding roads that pose a hazard to truck traffic.
+Shortly after it leaves Asheville, I-40 encounters a steep grade, Old Fort Mountain, with winding roads that pose a hazard to truck traffic.
 There are several runaway truck ramps on this part of the highway.
 This stretch is about 6 mi long.
-I-40 goes south of Black Mountain and Marion, and north of Conover.
-There it crosses the Eastern Continental Divide and the southern tip of the Black Mountain range.
-When I-40 enters Hickory, it has a clover interchange with US 321.
-I-40 then heads south of Hickory and crosses the Catawba River.
-I-40 enters Statesville north of the city.
-It has major interchanges with US 64 and US 21 before utilizing a clover interchange with I-77.
+I-40 goes south of Black Mountain and Marion and north of Conover.
+There, it crosses the Eastern Continental Divide and the southern tip of the Black Mountains.
+When I-40 enters Hickory, it has a cloverleaf junction with US 321, providing access north to Hickory and south to Lincolnton and Gastonia.
+I-40 then heads south of Hickory and crosses the Catawba River on the Cecil H. Hoffman Bridge.
+After that, it enters Iredell County and passes Statesville north of the city center.
+It has major interchanges with US 64 and US 21 before utilizing a partial turbine/cloverleaf interchange with I-77.
+This interchange was reconstructed to help alleviate congestion around the area.